acidb/mobiscroll-demos-react-ts/README.md

       npm run dev

-*Have you faced any issue, or do you have any remarks regarding any of the demos?
-Let us know either by sending an email to support@mobiscroll.com or by submitting a pull request, submitting an issue.*
+*Have you encountered any issues or do you have feedback regarding the demos?
+Feel free to contact us via our [ticketing system](https://mobiscroll.com/account/supporttickets) or website chat.
+Alternatively, you can also submit your questions to our [Community Forum](https://forum.mobiscroll.com/).*